-A quarterly summary of the information to document compliance with Conditions D.1.2(a), (b), (c) and (d) shall be submitted to the address listed in Section C - General Reporting Requirements, of this permit, using the reporting forms located at the end of this permit, or their equivalent, within thirty (30) days after the end of the quarter being reported.
+A quarterly summary of the information to document compliance with Condition D.1.1 using the equations in condition D.1.3(a), (b) and (c), and Condition D.1.2 using the equation in condition D.1.6, including supporting calculations and data used for determining compliance with the emission limits in conditions D.1.1 and D.1.2, shall be submitted to the address listed in Section C - General Reporting Requirements, of this permit, using the reporting forms located at the end of this permit, or their equivalent, within thirty (30) days after the end of the quarter being reported.
 The report submitted by the Permittee does require the certification by the "responsible official" as defined by 326 IAC 2-7-1(34).